 You can study project management online with Australian universities.
 Postgraduate masters courses are available fully online, allowing you to complete a degree from the comfort of your home or office.

 - Project management is a specialist subject for experienced professionals.

 - Most students combine online study with full-time or part-time work.

 Studying project management is a way to extend your management capabilities and communication skills.
-As well as a Master of Project Management (MPM) degree, you can study online for Graduate Certificate and Graduate Diploma qualifications.

 If you want to learn a skill that will last a lifetime, one that will enable you to progress your career with a qualification that could open doors for you, then a project management essentials course - even a short one - could be just the thing you need.

 The best online degrees in project management allow you to learn effectively with minimal life disruption.
 Some of the factors to consider are program content, delivery method, duration and value for money.